|The Houston Press has voted Inprint Writers Workshops as the “Best Place for Aspiring Writers” in the city.

 All workshops are modeled on graduate level creative writing courses, and may include short in-class writing assignments to jumpstart the writing process, outside readings of literary masters, and most importantly, time to constructively critique each participant’s own writing, with written comments from the instructor.
 Workshops are limited in size to maintain an intimate workshop environment.
 Click here to read the workshop policies and procedures.

 The Fall 2014 Writers Workshops will begin in September.
 Registration can only be done online through the Inprint website.
-The fall schedule will be available online soon.
+The fall schedule is now online and registration begins at noon on Tuesday, July 29, 2014.
+Click here to view the schedule.

 Inprint workshops offer participants a nurturing environment conductive to developing writing skills.
 The success of the workshops is in part dependent on the mutual support of the participants.
 Please note that Inprint reserves the right to deny workshop enrollment to any individual.